 The Investment Advisory Agreement became effective on May 18, 2021.
 Under the terms of the Investment Advisory Agreement, the Adviser is responsible for managing the Company's business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring its investments, and monitoring its portfolio companies on an ongoing basis through a team of investment professionals.
-On May 3, 2022, the Board approved the continuation of the Investment Advisory Agreement.
+On May 8, 2023, the Board approved the continuation of the Investment Advisory Agreement.

-The Adviser's services under the Investment Advisory Agreement are not exclusive, and it is free to furnish similar services to other entities so long as its services to the Company are not impaired.
+The Adviser's services under the Investment Advisory Agreement are not exclusive, and accordingly, the Adviser may provide similar services to others.